As a young child, Pamela L. Travres believed in magic; as an adult, she wrote about it.

 Nevertheless, these folk-tales had a strong imprint on Pamela’s fertile imagination and it is probably because of this early experience that later in her life she wrote:

-♥ So, she admits that the meaning of these stories was revealed to her many years later.
-Not only that, she had the input of a mentor in the person of George Russel, and after his death, she spent the rest of her life studying myth and fairy tales.
+She admits that the meaning of these stories was revealed to her many years later, under the mentorship of George Russel (AE).
+And, what is notable is that after his death, she spent the rest of her life studying myths and fairy tales.

 Luckily for us, when Pamela, in her later writings, slightly opened the door to her childhood, she allowed us a few glimpses of the inner workings of her imaginative little head; glimpses that appear to have remained authentic and unaltered by her life experience.
 And what’s more: these recollections prove exactly my point!
 Back then she was not equipped to interpret the information she was ingurgitating so avidly through her reading.
 Everything was taken literally on its first level of meaning, which is quite charming and endearing.